Book here

 Eretmochelys-imbricata

-Isla Contoy National Park is a sustainable protected area for the conservation of sea turtles and works as a reserve, refuge, reproduction, nesting, and nesting area for sea turtles.
+Isla Contoy National Park is a sustainable protected area for conserving sea turtles and works as a reserve, refuge, reproduction, and nesting area for sea turtles.

 MAMMALS CONTOY

 Due to the lack of fresh water on Isla Contoy, no mammals inhabit the island.
-The only exception is some types of bats that occasionally roost in the area of the field station and the southern tip of the island.
+The only exception is some types of bats that occasionally roost in the field station area and the island's southern tip.

 isla-contoy-bats